sagredo-dev/qmailadmin/README.md

 * another fix to autorespond.c to correct the way .qmail files are modified

 The patches applied can by found in the contrib directory.

+## Support
+To ask for support and find more informations have a look to the following page: https://notes.sagredo.eu/en/qmail-notes-185/qmailadmin-23.html